jivanrij/laravel-samples/packages.md

 [Nova package skeleton](https://github.com/spatie/skeleton-nova-tool) This repo contains a skeleton to easily create Nova Tool packages.

 [Translatable](https://github.com/spatie/laravel-translatable) This package contains a trait to make Eloquent models translatable.
 Translations are stored as json.
 There is no extra table needed to hold them.

+[Nova tags field](https://github.com/spatie/nova-tags-field) This package contains a Nova field to add tags to resources.